python/cpython/Doc/library/sqlite3.rst

           SQLITE_DENY
           SQLITE_IGNORE

-   Flags used for return values from the callable passed as the *authorizer_callback* argument of :meth:`Connection.set_authorizer` to indicate whether:
+   Flags that should be returned by the *authorizer_callback* callable passed to :meth:`Connection.set_authorizer`, to indicate whether:

    * Access is allowed (:const:`!SQLITE_OK`),
    * The SQL statement should be aborted with an error (:const:`!SQLITE_DENY`)